Arpita-deb/Bellabeat-fitness-app/README.md

 # Bellabeat-fitness-app

 ## Introduction:
 Bellabeat is a high-tech manufacturer of health-focused products for women.
 It is a successful small company, but has the potential to become a larger player in the global smart device market.
 Urška Sršen, cofounder and Chief Creative Officer of Bellabeat, believes that analyzing smart fitness device data could help unlock new growth opportunities for the company.

-## Objective:
-Analyze smart device usage data from non-Bellabeat products to gain insights on how people are using these smart devices and then selecting a Bellabeat product to apply these insights to create high level recommendations for Bellabeat marketing strategy.
+In this project I'll analyze smart device usage data from non-Bellabeat products to gain insights on how people are using these smart devices and then selecting a Bellabeat product to apply these insights to create high level recommendations for Bellabeat marketing strategy.

 ## Tools used:
 R programming Language and RStudio